Tag: Kingdom of God

 Take the eunuchs.
 In Deuteronomy 23:1, eunuchs were banned from joining the assembly of God.
 That doesn’t mean that they could not (or did) not worship God, but that they could not participate in any Temple aspect, including the sacrificial offerings.

-In Jewish , Isaiah is sometimes elevated over Moses and Isaiah (according to Jewish tradition) reduced the 10 Commandments to 2, and .
+In Jewish tradition, Isaiah is sometimes elevated over Moses and Isaiah (according to Jewish tradition) reduced the 10 Commandments to 2, justice and mercy.
 A faithful eunuch who pursued justice and mercy would give true life to others.
 The ability to produce children was outweighed by a faithful heart.

 The eunuchs, then, were those who saw the speed limit signs and obeyed, rather than those that Ezekiel (and Isaiah) spoke of/to that disregarded the ways of God.